-Suspension temporarily removes from a student the right of attending school or school activities.
-After reviewing available information, suspensions may be made by the principal or vice principal with the approval of the principal.
+Suspension (in or out of school) temporarily removes from a student the right of attending school or school activities.
+After reviewing available information, suspensions may be made by the principal or vice assistant principal with the approval of the principal.
 The length of the suspension shall be determined by the severity of the act and previous deportment behavior of the student.

 The period of suspension is not to exceed a maximum of 10 school days.
 In specific circumstances, a suspension may be continued until some specific pending action occurs such as physical or mental examination or incarceration by court action.
+There is no appeal process beyond the school principal for suspensions.

 Expulsion is the termination of the student's right to attend school and school activities for a substantial period not to extend beyond one calendar year.
+Expulsion should be used only in cases of extreme severity.
 Students may be expelled for any of the following circumstances: a) when a student's conduct poses a threat to the health or safety of students or employees; b) when other strategies to change the student's behavior have been ineffective; or c) when required by law.
+An alternative education program will be provided for students expelled from school.